JosephDePalo/JosephDePalo.github.io/_posts/2025-08-02-homelab-active-directory-setup.md

 ## The Problem with not Having Centralized Identity Management

-I have an admin account on my Wazuh and Splunk machines called `king-frieza`.
+I have an admin account on my Wazuh and Splunk machines called `king-cold`.
 This is supposed to be a single account for a single admin, but these accounts are completely separate besides the fact that they have the same username and password.

-Let's say I needed to change the password for `king-frieza`.
-This would require me to login to each machine that `king-frieza` is on (`LWAZ01` and `LSPL01` in this case) and change the password for the local user account.
+Let's say I needed to change the password for `king-cold`.
+This would require me to login to each machine that `king-cold` is on (`LWAZ01` and `LSPL01` in this case) and change the password for the local user account.
 This may not be a terrible process for 2 machines, but what if I had 20 instead?
 A small change such as that could take an hour or more.
-There's also no guarantees that there is any consistency between the accounts or guarantees that an account is who they say they are; anybody with sudo or root privileges can spin up an account called `king-frieza`.
+There's also no guarantees that there is any consistency between the accounts or guarantees that an account is who they say they are; anybody with sudo or root privileges can spin up an account called `king-cold`.

 ## Centralized IAM with Active Directory